gamba-labs/gamba/packages/gamba/readme.md

 ## Packages

-### Main package

-`gamba` contains both `gamba-core` and `gamba-react`.
-This should be used rather than installing the nested packages seperately in most cases.
+`gamba` contains all the individual packages listed below.
+In most cases this is the only library you need to install.

+## Nested packages:

+The packages listed here are already included in the main `gamba` package, but can also be installed independently if needed.
+They are reachable under `gamba/<package>`.

 * [`gamba-core`](https://github.com/gamba-labs/gamba/tree/main/packages/gamba-core) contains the essential stuff and works in other environment such as NodeJS

 * [`gamba-react`](https://github.com/gamba-labs/gamba/tree/main/packages/gamba-react) contains everything related to React such as context providers and hooks.
-Reachable in `gamba/react`

-### React UI Package

-[`gamba-react-ui`](https://github.com/gamba-labs/gamba/tree/main/packages/gamba-react-ui) contains useful tools and components for managing the user's Gamba account.
+* [`gamba-react-ui`](https://github.com/gamba-labs/gamba/tree/main/packages/gamba-react-ui) contains useful components and utilities for building games in your platform.

 ## Documentation